As a historian interested in the evolution of technology, I am interested in one basic question – how and why does

-I come to the question of technological change from a materials perspective, having been involved in textile crafts since an early age.
-However, it was during my time at the LSE’s Department of Economic History, first with a Research Masters and then with the PhD programme, that my ideas about the materiality of technology and its various outputs become solidified over time.
-The exceptional guidance and support of my supervisors Professor Tirthankar Roy and Professor Joan Roses, who challenged, critically evaluated and guided my work, have been fundamental to the research process as well as to my growth as a researcher.
+As a historian interested in technological change in global history, I come to the question of why technologies alter or persist from a materials perspective.
+It was during my time at the LSE’s Department of Economic History, first with a Research Masters and then with the PhD programme, that my ideas about the materiality of technology and its various outputs become solidified under the exceptional guidance and support of my supervisors Professor Tirthankar Roy and Professor Joan Roses.

 “From Muse to Machines: How Indian cottons steered the technological trajectory of the British cotton industry”